Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: Empirical Study

-Team research diversity, defined as the proportion of team members who specialize in unique research topics different from others in the team, plays a significant role in influencing various novelty metrics.
-As shown in Fig.~\ref{fig:team_diversity}, increasing diversity enhances HD, with both team sizes showing a peak at 50\% diversity, indicating that moderately diverse teams produce work that is distinct from previous research.
-CD decreases most notably at 50\% diversity, suggesting that teams with balanced diversity align better with future research trends while maintaining innovation.
-In terms of contemporary impact, larger teams (size 8) benefit more from higher diversity, seeing a significant increase, while smaller teams exhibit a more stable, moderate impact.
-Finally, Overall Novelty is highest at 50\% diversity, particularly for larger teams, reflecting the value of having a balanced mix of diverse and non-diverse members for producing novel and impactful work.
-This conclusion mirrors findings from the Science of Science, where an unexpected combination of team members can increase research impact~\citep{uzzi2013atypical, shi2023surprising}.
+\textbf{Effects of Team Research Diversity on Novelty.} Team research diversity is defined as the proportion of team members specializing in distinct research topics.
+As shown in Fig.~\ref{fig:team_diversity}, moderate diversity boosts HD, with peak performance at 25-50\% diversity for 4-member teams and 50-75\% for 8-member teams across both datasets.
+CD drops before reaching 50\% diversity, suggesting that diverse teams align better with emerging research trends while maintaining innovation.
+Larger teams benefit more from higher diversity, showing an increase in CI, while smaller teams exhibit more stable, moderate effects.
+Overall, ON follows a reverse U-shaped curve for both team sizes and datasets, underscoring the importance of balancing research diversity for novel outcomes.
+This conclusion mirrors findings in Science of Science, where unexpected team combinations can enhance research impact~\citep{uzzi2013atypical, shi2023surprising}.